Untitled (Standing Woman)

-This terracotta figure of a woman was created by the San Francisco–based African American artist Sargent Johnson in the 1930s, when black artists were deriving powerful inspiration from the New Negro Movement and its leader Alain Locke.
-Locke’s particular encouragement of art that celebrated black physical types and African ancestral traditions led Johnson to refer to African sculpture in the masklike form of the face.
-Employing a modernist reduction of form in the simplified, cylindrical body, Johnson created a work that exudes a quiet gravity and power.
-At midcentury, Abstract Expressionist artists including Adolph Gottlieb (whose work hangs to the right) used African-inspired forms to achieve similar effects.
+This terracotta figure of a woman was created by the San Francisco–based artist Sargent Claude Johnson in the 1930s, as Black artists derived inspiration from the New Negro Movement and its leader Alain Locke, whose encouragement of art that celebrated contemporary Black life and African ancestral traditions led Johnson to refer to African sculpture in the mask-like form of the face seen here.
+Employing a modernist reduction of form in the simplified, cylindrical body, Johnson created work that exudes a quiet gravity and power, within a practice he could only pursue outside his various jobs until he received W.P.A.
+Federal Art Project commissions in 1937 and 1938.

 This item is not on view

 Gift of the Estate of Emil Fuchs and Mr. and Mrs. Sidney Steinhauer, by exchange, Robert B. Woodward Memorial Fund, and Mary Smith Dorward Fund

 After diligent research, the Museum is unable to locate contact information for the artist or artist's estate, or there are no known living heirs.